 2018 World Grand: Prix MSI of the Ronnie O’Sullivan – Ding Junhui match (Session1)

-2018 World Grand Prix: review of the Ronnie O’Sullivan – Ding Junhui match (Session1)
+2018 World Grand Prix: the review of the Ronnie O’Sullivan – Ding Junhui match (Session1)

-2018 World Grand Prix: preview of the Ronnie O’Sullivan – Ding Junhui match (Session2)
+2018 World Grand Prix: the preview of the Ronnie O’Sullivan – Ding Junhui match (Session2)

 2018 World Grand Prix Trophy ceremony and the match review